karthiksreedhar/step-final/README.md

 A video demonstration of both the summarization and bias detection tools is available here:
 [https://youtu.be/UOyKZhBNzzg](https://youtu.be/UOyKZhBNzzg)

+## Further Reading

+This tool and its methodology are described in greater detail in the accompanying paper, **Democratizing Government Discourse.pdf**, which is included in this repository.
+The paper outlines the design decisions, bias detection framework, and technical approach behind the system.

 ## Installation

 1. **Clone the repository:**